 ➃ Tune your model.
 Once your model is running, interpret the ML output to ensure it’s aligned with product goals and user needs.
 If it’s not, then troubleshoot: explore potential issues with your data.

 The scope of features, the quality of the labels, and representativeness of the examples in your training dataset are all factors that affect the quality of your AI system.

-The table above contains data about marathons that an app could use to train an ML model to predict how enjoyable a given race will be.
+The table above contains data about races that an app could use to train an ML model to predict how enjoyable a given race will be.
 Here’s how examples, features and labels could affect the quality of that model:

 If examples used to train the run recommendation algorithm only come from elite runners, then they would likely not be useful in creating an effective model to make predictions for a wider user base.
 However, they may be useful in creating a model geared towards elite runners.

 If the elevation gain feature was missing from the dataset, then the ML model would treat a 3.0 mile uphill run equally to a 3.0 downhill mile run, even though the human experience of these is vastly different.

 Labels that reveal the subjective experience of the runners are necessary to help the system to identify the features that are most likely to result in a fun run.